Hallatscheklab/StatPhys/_build/html/_sources/Boson-Fermions/QM-SM-Bosons.md

 ## Ideal Quantum Gases

 See Kardar 7.1-7.5, and my online lectures.
-Notes will follow soonish.
+Typed up notes will follow soonish.
+For now, you can {download}`these handwritten lecture notes by Dr. Zalatel<Fermion-statistics.pdf>`.